konstantd/Active_Network_Synthesis_Filters/README.md

      <img src="/BE_Inverse_Chebyshev/photos/BE_1.png"width = "80%">
 </p>

-Proceeding with the circuit, after using the script to calculate all the required components, below we can see the final schematic.
+Proceeding with the circuit, after using the script to calculate all the required **components**, below we can see the final **schematic**.

 <p allign = "center">
      <img src="/BE_Inverse_Chebyshev/photos/BE_1.png"width = "80%">